Koheron/koheron-server/doc/command_line_interface.md

 This set of commands is designed to be called in the init scripts at system launch.
 They interface the `INIT_TASKS` device.

-To show the last digit of the IP address on the RedPitaya LEDs use:
+To show the last digit of the IP address on the board LEDs use:
 ```
 $ kserver init_tasks --ip_on_leds [LEDS_ADDRESS]
 ```